IliaMikhailovTR/java-vs-python/README.md

 ### We can go even further

-If Python doesn't care about our types at all and it's not type safe, maybe there's a chance that it at least could stop us from invoking what we can't invoke?
+If Python doesn't care about our types at all, and it's not type safe, maybe there's a chance that it at least could stop us from invoking what we can't invoke?
 Like non-existing methods.

 Let's find out.